MRU-W23-CS1/instructions/labs/09-file_io.md

 ### `total_distance` function
 This function should:
-- Take a list of directions as a parameter
+- Take a list of directions as a parameter (one string per line)
 - Calculate the sum of all the distances in the list, **ignoring heading**
 - `return` the total distance